Aspose/apireference.aspose.com/content/sites/aspose/slides/english/php-java/aspose.slides/normalviewproperties/sethorizontalbarstate/_index.md

 ---
 title: setHorizontalBarState
-second_title: Aspose.Sildes for Node.js via Java API Reference
+second_title: Aspose.Sildes for PHP via Java API Reference
 description:
 type: docs

-url: /node-java/aspose.slides/normalviewproperties/sethorizontalbarstate/
+url: /php-java/aspose.slides/normalviewproperties/sethorizontalbarstate/
 ---

-## setHorizontalBarState(int value)  function
+## setHorizontalBarState(int value)  method

  Specifies the state that the horizontal splitter bar should be shown in.
  A horizontal splitter bar separates the slide from the content region below the slide.

+### Returns
+void

 ---